Sidneys1/BatchImageProcessor/README.md

 Now includes a complete CLI interface!
 Usage:

-`BatchImageProcessor.exe [flags] [file0 file1 ... fileX]`
+`bpicli.exe [flags] [file0 file1 ... fileX]`

 Including files in the command will process each file listed.
 For large numbers of files, it may be easier to use a manifest file (see `--man`).
-Specifying any flags (except `-s` and `-e`), files, or a manifest will disable the GUI.

 ### CLI Flags: ###
 Batch Image Processor CLI uses flags to specify options.
 Short flags, like `-c` and `-w`, can be combined as `-cw`.
 The last short flag can be `o`, followed by the output path, e.g. `-cwo="C:\Output"` Mode flags, e.g. `--option=(Option1|Option2)` are not case sensitive.